WICG/attribution-reporting-api/EVENT.md

 `ad-tech.example` receives this request, and decides to trigger attribution on `toasters.example`.
 They must compress all of the data into 3 bits, so `ad-tech.example` chooses to encode the value as "2" (e.g. some bucketed version of the purchase value).
-They respond to the request with a `Attribution-Reporting-Register-Trigger` header:
+They respond to the request with an `Attribution-Reporting-Register-Trigger` header:
 ```jsonc
 {